-It’s no secret that the housing market is booming in 2020.
+It’s no secret that the housing market is shaky with inflation and soaring energy costs.
 Even though the house buying process can add a lot of pressure to your life, if you take a pragmatic approach and work with trusted lending professionals home-ownership can be a wise decision.
 The Federal Housing Administration was created in 1934 in an effort to make the home buying process more affordable and more fair.
 Today, FHA continues to simplify the home financing process and this make America even more attractive.
-Let’s examine the benefits of financing a home using a FHA mortgage.
+Let’s examine the benefits of financing a home using FHA mortgages.

 Why FHA Is So Trusted

-The US housing market is still going strong in 2020, with rising home prices and mortgage rates still below 3 and 4%.
+The US housing market is still going strong in 2023, with rising home prices and mortgage rates still below 7%.
 But for millions of Americans, buying a home can be very stressful because of the difficulty of getting a mortgage.
 If you have a lower credit score, down payment and income, you might think that home ownership is an impossible dream.
 But this is not true.
 Mortgages are backed by the Federal Housing Administration or FHA make it possible for many more Americans to buy a home.

 This article describes the FHA program in detail.
 Remember: For millions of renters, the FHA program is the path to home ownership!
 Keep reading to learn much more.